addieamelie/BootStrap-Startup/README.md

 # BootStrap-Startup
-Simple demo startup page using Bootstrap
+Simple demo startup app page using Bootstrap

+Made using only HTML and CSS (Bootsrap).